Stas-Kloyzner/w6-ansible/README.md

 -$ ansible-playbook deploy.yaml -e env=staging -e operation=apply -e user=<user_name> -e pass=<password>
 -it will build the infrastructure according to plan, may take a long time ,around 15 minutes.

-7)A .env file was created inside w6-ansible folder based on your parameters and default values , in it you need to edit the Okta values ,which are missing, to enable authentication
+7) A .env file was created inside w6-ansible folder based on your parameters and default values , in it you need to edit the Okta values ,which are missing, to enable authentication

-8)run following command to install the weight tracker app (https://github.com/Stas-Kloyzner/bootcamp-app) on the vmss machines which were now created
+8) Run following command to install the weight tracker app (https://github.com/Stas-Kloyzner/bootcamp-app) on the vmss machines which were now created
 -$ ansible-playbook setup.yaml
 it will automatically create a hosts inventory and install the app on all the machines in it